How can I troubleshoot API HTTP 504 timeout errors with API Gateway?

 Verify that the associated integration endpoint was invoked.

-Confirm how long the integration logic took to complete and respond to API Gateway.
+Confirm how long the integration took to complete the processing of request and correspondingly respond to API Gateway.

 Note: Make sure that your application is idempotent.
 This avoids data conflicts when you retry the API request.

-If the integration was invoked but returned a 504 error message, try either increasing your maximum integration request timeout parameter or reducing your integration's runtime.
+-or-If the integration was invoked but still returned a 504 error message, try reducing your integration's runtime.
+If it's an HTTP API, you can try increasing your maximum integration request timeout parameter.

 To reduce your integration's runtime